caarlos0-graveyard/route53-cleaner/README.md

 ## How it works

-Route53 Cleaner scans all your instances, ELBs, RDSs and Route53 zones' records, then compiles and prints a list of records that might not being used.
+Route53 Cleaner scans [several resources from your account](/issues/1) and check your records against those resources addresses, compiling a list of records that might not be used.

+These records are then printed to the user in an easy-to-pipe format.

 Please note that Route53 Cleaner **will never change anything in your account**.
 You can check the code or give it read-only keys if you do not trust that affirmation